codaxy/dashboards/README.md

 ### Contributing

-We would be very happy to accepts PRs, especially for new widgets.
+PRs are welcome, especially for new widgets.
 Widgets are defined inside the `app/widgets` folder and that is probably the best place to start experimenting with the app.

 ### Deployment